 Overall Goals when Business Plan for Prospective Investors

 Let’s start by identifying the main goals you’ll want to achieve in this process:

 - Good first impressions.
 Startup investors tend to be busy people.
-They don’t want to waste time listening to ideas that don’t stand a chance of success, and they’ve likely heard a lot of similar pitches in their years as an investor.
+They don’t want to waste time listening to ideas that don’t stand a chance of success.
+They’ve likely heard a lot of similar pitches in their years as an investor.
 If you want a reasonable chance to make your case and pitch your business, you’ll need to lead with a good first impression.
 You need to convince these investors that your business plan is worth considering.